 - Your abdomen will feel softer after your procedure.
 This is normal.
 It feels softer because ascites was drained during your procedure.

 - You may have some pain or discomfort after your procedure.
 Talk to your healthcare provider about pain medications you can take, such as Tylenol® and Advil®.

 - It’s normal for a small amount of fluid to leak from the puncture site after your procedure.
 Your healthcare provider will give you extra bandages to protect your clothing in case this happens.
 If fluid is still leaking from the site 24 hours (1 day) after your procedure, call your healthcare provider.

 - Keep your bandage on for 24 hours after your procedure.

 - You can shower 24 hours after your procedure.
-Remove the bandage and wash the puncture site with soap and water.
-You may want to place a clean bandage over the area if there is any drainage.
+Take off your bandage and wash the puncture site with soap and water.
+You may want to place a clean bandage over the area if fluid is still leaking from the site.

-- You can go back to your normal activities after your procedure unless your nurse or doctor gives you other instructions.
+- You can go back to your normal activities after your procedure unless your healthcare provider gives you other instructions.

 Call your healthcare provider if you have: